Why Wet Brining Isn’t Ideal for Chicken Thighs

-While wet brining can certainly produce the perception of moist meat, the diffusion process pulls in excess water that can wash out the intrinsic flavor of the chicken.
+While wet brining can certainly produce the perception of moist meat, the diffusion process pulls in excess water that can wash out the flavor of the chicken.

 This is in a similar vein to ordering liquor and having it watered down.
 The actual flavor becomes lost due to the water.